“Mejiro” – A bird of Passage over 10,000km from Mongolia to Bali –

 In Mongolia, there is an annual cyber security conference “MNSEC” and this year it was held on 4-5 October.
 Experts were invited both from local and global communities to speak about diverse issues in cyber security.
-There is also a CTF (Catch the Flag) event, and participants were competing in their hacking capabilities(Crypt, Exploit or Forensic etc.).
+There is also a CTF (Capture The Flag) event, and participants were competing in their hacking capabilities(Crypt, Exploit or Forensic etc.).
 I delivered a presentation about the Internet risk visualisation service Mejiro.

 |Photo: My presentation|

 In this service, the cyber healthiness per economy is indicated by Mejiro index.
 For Mongolia’s case(Fig 1), compared to the world average, Mejiro index has a higher score in DNS, NTP, SNMP, RPC and MSDS.

 This means, among devices associated with IP addresses allocated for Mongolia, there are more devices that could be leveraged for DDoS attacks than many other countries.
 Our goal of the clean-up activities is to minimise the DDoS risks by reducing the number of such vulnerable devices.

 |Comments submitted to sli.do|

 During the presentations, attendees were able to throw in comments and questions through an online platform, which is also displayed in the big screen.
 One of the participants was kind enough to send me a comment in Japanese (although I was the only Japanese participant in this event).